-Classroom grants are funded three ways: contributions made directly to The Nassau Education Foundation, via matching funds through The Consortium of Florida Education Foundations (CFEF) and through a portion of all sales of “Support Education” license tags purchased in Nassau County.
+Classroom grants are funded through contributions made directly to the Nassau Education Foundation (List of our sponsors https://nassaueducationfoundation.org/sponsors), matching funds from the Consortium of Florida Education Foundations (CFEF) and through a portion of all sales of “Support Education” license tags purchased in Nassau County.

-Members of the Nassau Education Foundation’s Grants Committee attend a Nassau County School District principal’s meeting, typically held in January, to announce the upcoming grant cycle.
-In February, an email is sent to all teachers throughout our school district explaining the grant process along with a link to the application portal.
+In February, an email is sent to all teachers throughout the school district explaining the grant process along with a link to the application portal.
 The grant application portal is open for approximately one month.
 During this time, the Nassau Education Foundation’s Board of Directors sets the overall grant money to be distributed in that given year, based on funds raised.

-Once the portal closes, our Grants Committee, using a rubric, reviews all substantive applications for grants.
+Once the portal closes, our grants committee, using a rubric, reviews all qualified grant applications.
 Projects are reviewed to ensure alignment with school and district goals, demonstrate creativity and innovation, effective use of resources and the overall impact on the learning experience.
-It is our feeling that these investments can transform a good curriculum into an excellent learning experience.
+Classroom grants give the teachers the ability to fund projects that often would otherwise have no available funds.
 It is our hope that the grants program will encourage teachers to generate creative projects in areas where school budgets fall short or tax dollars cannot be used.
-Using the rubric as a form of measurement, the Grants Committee awards grants based on the highest overall scores in each school to ensure that all schools are impacted.
+Using the rubric as a form of measurement, the grants committee awards grants based on the highest overall scores in each school to ensure that all schools are impacted.
 Finally, a portion of the funding is awarded to the highest overall remaining grants, regardless of school, to recognize the merit of new and innovative ideas.

-May is our favorite time of the year as this is when we notify teachers of their grant awards.
+April is our favorite time of the year as this is when we notify teachers of their grant awards.
 Members of our board of directors visit each school to present grant recipients with their award certificate.
-Images captured during these events are shared on our Facebook and Instagram pages.
-(Link to each account)

-Any questions regarding our grants or grant process, may be directed to our grants specialist at email@example.com
+Any questions regarding our grants or grant process, may be directed to our executive director at email@example.com.